Secure a poster display at the International Forum in Copenhagen

 The posters at the International Forum

-Our poster displays are a valuable opportunity to tell over 3,000 colleagues and experts from 70+ countries about your improvement and safety projects, and to help others learn from your strategies and experience.
-As such, the poster displays are hugely popular.
+Our poster displays are a valuable opportunity to tell colleagues and experts from across the world about your improvement and safety projects, and to help others learn from your strategies and experience.

-Every year we have hundreds of poster displays demonstrating a wide range of improvement and safety projects implemented in local, national or global settings.
-These are available onsite for all attendees to view and learn from.
-We had over 850 posters onsite at our recent International Forum in Glasgow.
+Every year we have hundreds of displays demonstrating a wide range of improvement and safety projects implemented in local, national or global settings.
+These are available onsite and online for all attendees to view and learn from.

 We encourage you to share your achievements and contribute with your work and ideas to improving healthcare worldwide.

 All presenters will be invited to create an ePoster which will be made available on our online ePoster platform.

 Attendees in Copenhagen will be able to browse all posters on a number of large digital ePoster screens in the venue.